freedomofpress/securedrop-i18n/docs/tails_printing_guide.rst

-Setting up a printer with Tails
+Setting up a Printer in Tails
 ===============================

 Because Tails is supposed to be as "amnesiac" as possible, you want to